aliabbasjaffri/aliabbasjaffri.github.io/README.md

 - Software Engineer with a focus towards IoT
 - I helped add features to the iOS [app for Siemoji](https://new.siemens.com/global/en/company/stories/research-technologies/topics/the-future-of-manufacturing-siemoji.html), which was continuation of my iOS Praktikum course at TUM
 - I was responsible for creating and improving the user interface for hands-off interaction with the devices using Augmented Reality from iOS [ARKit](https://developer.apple.com/augmented-reality/) to identify and interact with [Siematic IoT devices](https://new.siemens.com/global/en/products/automation/pc-based/iot-gateways/iot2000.html).
 The identification of these devices was made possible using ML model made by the team during university project.
+- Second part of my job was related to gathering logging and sensor data (both digital and analogue) from Siematic 2040 devices to [Siemens MindSphere IoT Cloud](https://siemens.mindsphere.io/en) using [mraa](http://iotdk.intel.com/docs/master/mraa/python/).

 ### [maiot GmbH](https://www.linkedin.com/company/maiot/)
 **Apr 2018 &rarr; Sept 2018**